gmazzap/FCPostContentHandler/README.md

 Fragment Cache allows partial and async caching of heavy front-end elements.
 It currently supports caching navigation menus, widgets, and galleries.

-Post Content Handler for Fragment Cache (PCHFC) adds an additional "cache handler" to allow caching of post content in singular view.
+Post Content Handler for Fragment Cache (PCHFC) adds an additional "cache handler" to allow caching of post content in singular views.

 PCHFC was realized for a client site, where a premium theme forced to build page content using an insane number of nested shortcodes, ending up in a quite slow page loading.

 Full-page caching was not an option, because in that site there are (outside of post content) a lot of user-specific stuff.

-Using the powerful of Fragment Cache I coded this handler that allowed me to successfully cache post content, without affecting the rest of the page.
+Thanks to Fragment Cache I was able to coded this handler that allowed me to successfully cache post content, without affecting the rest of the page.

-Of course, posts with simple post content should not be cached, otherwise page loading time increase instead of decreasing: for this reason the plugin add a metabox in  the post edit screen that allow to enable or disable the post content caching.
+Of course, posts having simple, text only content should **not** be cached, otherwise page loading time increase instead of decrease: for this reason the plugin add a metabox in the post edit screen that allow to enable or disable the post content caching.

 ![Post edit screen metabox](screenshot-01.png)